wildlux/OLLAMA_LOCAL/README.md

 [ Phase 2 MANAGE YOUR DATA ]

-Now you can Drag&Drop your entry in _B_ section.
+Now you can Drag&Drop your entry data from A -> B section.
 - Number(s)
   --INT
   --FLOAT